tzatushevskaya/ai_interlocutor/README.md

 python main.py <path_to_audio_file>
 ```
 Replace `<path_to_audio_file>` with the path to the audio file you want to process.

-Follow the prompts to provide the path to the input audio file when prompted.

 ## Testing the Application
 Execute the unit tests: